 Qalaa Holdings believes that the private sector should take an active role in affecting positive change in all branches of Egyptian society.
 The Qalaa Holdings Scholarship Foundation (QHSF) was founded in 2007 with this belief in mind and as a part of the company’s commitment to education and human capital development in Egypt and across the region.

-In 2016 we proudly celebrated 10 years of successful, uninterrupted operations of the Qalaa Holding Scholarship Foundation.
-During this time, we have provided 163 students with the opportunity to pursue masters and doctoral degrees at top universities across the world including Harvard, Stanford, Oxford, Cambridge, Columbia and Wharton to name a few.
-Recognizing the crucial link between diversity and innovation, we have sought out talented young men and women from across the country.
-Past scholarship recipients have come from Cairo, Giza, Alexandria, Menoufia, Ismalia, Assiut, Minya, Qalyubiya, Dakahlia, and Aswan governorates.
-Our students also have a diverse array of passions and have pursued degrees in fields ranging from filmmaking, anthropology, and art to law and business to engineering, architecture, development, and medicine.
+Since 2007, we have provided more than 184 students across 12 scholarship rounds with the opportunity to pursue masters and doctoral degrees at top universities across the world including Harvard, Stanford, Oxford, Cambridge, Columbia and Wharton to name a few.
+Recognizing the crucial link between diversity and innovation, we have sought out talented young men and women from 14 different provinces across the country.
+Our students have a diverse array of passions and have pursued degrees in fields ranging from filmmaking, anthropology, and art to law, business, engineering, and medicine.

 We are exceptionally proud of our QHSF Alumni, who have graduated to become pioneers involved in cutting-edge business and cultural initiatives that are transforming our country’s future.
-Of our first round of scholarship recipients, Hisham Wahaby obtained an MBA from Wharton School of Business at the University of Pennsylvania and returned to launch one of three early-stage venture capital firms in Egypt.
-Randa Fahmy, a 2012-13 QHSF recipient obtained an MA in Sustainable Engineering from Cambridge University in the UK.
+Among the recepients of our first round of scholarships is Hisham Wahaby who obtained an MBA from Wharton School of Business at the University of Pennsylvania and returned to launch one of three early-stage venture capital firms in Egypt.
+Randa Fahmy, a 2012-13 QHSF recipient, obtained an MA in Sustainable Engineering from Cambridge University in the UK.
 Today, she is the co-founder and R&D manager of KarmSolar, an off-grid technology company developing local solar energy infrastructure.
 These are just two examples of how these inspirational young leaders are making difference.
 For more information on our program and our scholars please visit: